6 feet

 A California King Mattress Width

-While California King mattresses are known for their extra length (84 inches/7 feet), their width measures exactly 72 inches (6 feet).
-This makes them narrower than standard king mattresses but longer ideal for taller individuals who don’t require as much width.
+California King mattresses are famous for their extra length at 84 inches, or seven feet, but their width measures exactly 72 inches, which is six feet.
+This makes them narrower than a standard king mattress while offering more legroom, an ideal combination for taller sleepers who don’t need additional width.

 16. A Human’s Height With Raised Arms